djtech42/YikYakTerminal/README.md

     		Posted  2014-10-12 01:15:36

-## Experimental Builds
+## Experimental Versions

-Builds containing new, unreleased features will be available on the beta branch.
+Commits containing new, unreleased features will be available on the beta branch.
 There is no guarantee that these features will work.

 ## API and Licensing